Graylog2/documentation/pages/installation/os/ubuntu.rst

 Feedback
 --------

-Please open an `issue in the Github repository for the operating system packages <https://github.com/Graylog2/fpm-recipes>`__ if you run into any packaging related issues.
+Please file a `bug report in the GitHub repository for the operating system packages <https://github.com/Graylog2/fpm-recipes>`__ if you run into any packaging related issues.

 If you found this documentation confusing or have more questions, please open an `issue in the Github repository for the documentation <https://github.com/Graylog2/documentation/issues>`__.

-**Thank you!**